-The Board is pleased to present the Company's Remuneration Report for the year ended 31 December 2022 which has been prepared in accordance with the Company's Act 2006.
+The Board is pleased to present the Company's Remuneration Report for the year ended 31 December 2023 which has been prepared in accordance with the Companies Act 2006.

-The Company's Auditor is required to audit certain of the disclosures provided.
+The Company's Auditor is required to audit certain disclosures provided.
 Where disclosures have been audited, they are indicated as such.
-The Auditors' opinion is included in their report on pages 41 to 47.
+The Auditor's opinion is included in their report on pages 37 to 43.